A Guide to the Successful International Registration of Trademarks in the US

 At this stage, if you selected “use in commerce,” “foreign registration,” or “foreign application” as the basis for your trademark application, the USPTO will register your mark and issue you a certificate of registration.

-Thereafter, it’s your responsibility to keep the trademark live by filing specific maintenance documents.
+After that, you need to file specific maintenance documents.
 Failure to do so can result in the cancellation or expiration of the trademark registration.

 If you chose “intent-to-use” as your filing basis, the USPTO would send you a notice of allowance eight weeks after publishing your mark in its “Official Gazette.”